First post in this series: Introduction to DbTradeAlert

 The next decision is which UI to use for Git:

-- Use Git’s UI – basic task-oriented Tcl/Tk windows
+- Git’s UI – basic task-oriented Tcl/Tk windows

-- Use Android Studio to interact with the VCS – it supports various VCS and even has a VCS-light built in
+- Android Studio can interact with the VCS – it supports various VCS and even has a VCS-light built in

 This comes down to personal taste.
 I didn’t want to learn the command line, tried Git’s UI and Android Studio’s and didn’t like those either.
 But I always liked TortoiseSvn so TortoiseGit is the winner.